covid-at-home/covid-at-home/level3.md

 {{ site.breakout_begin }}

 As you / the patient get sicker, it's time to let the doctor know if you haven't spoken to him/her already earlier.
-The doctor may have a protocol to assess the patinet over the phone or videochat, there may be additional advice or guidelines given.
+The doctor may have a protocol to assess the patient over the phone or videochat, there may be additional advice or guidelines given.
 Doctors know their patients and can tailor advice to the case at hand.
 So follow any advice, also if it contradicts any of the more general advice given here.

 Ask the doctor, if reachable and otherwise try to use realiable local information to see what, if anything, is expected of people with worsening symptoms where you are.
 The health authorities may have a website, app or other mechanism to register a worsening of symptoms.
 This could important for keeping an eye on the pandemic, but also to figure out who needs additional care.

 {{ site.breakout_end }}

 At this point, read ahead for all the signs that indicate Level 4.
-The purpose of care in Level 3 is also to monitor the patient more and more closely so as to catch early any signs that the patient is moving to Level 4.
+The purpose of care in Level 3 is also to monitor the patient more and more closely so as to catch early any signs that the patient needs expert medical care.
 For instance: If the patient is not able to drink at least 2 liters of fluids per day, you should (kindly) insist.
 Dehydration is a medical condition, and without this daily bare minimum you're quickly in Level 4.

 In most cases, however, the patient will improve after a few days or at most a week.
 Just stay with it.
 Once the patient gets a little better, care may be done by the patient him- or herself again.
 Make sure the illness diary is kept until all symptoms are gone, and quarantine is kept up until the patient has been symptom-free for 14 days.
 If you have been caring for the patient, self-isolate again.
 Your own two-week self-quarantine period now begins.